-Figure 12 Total Norwegian residential building stock specific $CO_2$ -emissions ( $kgCO_2$ -eq/ $m^2$ ) dependent on building category and age of buildings (Source: Multiconsult, DiBK)
+Figure 12 Total Norwegian residential building stock specific CO_2 -emissions (kg CO_2 -eq/m2) dependent on building category and age of buildings (Source: Multiconsult)

-The calculated energy demand distributed by age of the buildings in the portfolio and the estimated specific emissions in Figure 12, give basis to estimate the CO2-emissions the total Eika residential buildings portfolio.
-Figure 13 illustrates the CO2-emissions related to in-use energy demand in the buildings in the current portfolio.
-Figure 14 also illustrated the CO2-emissions, however, scaled down to reflect the bank's engagement.
+The calculated energy demand distributed by age of the buildings in the portfolio and the estimated specific emissions in figures above, gives a basis to estimate the CO_2 -emissions of the total Eika residential buildings portfolio.
+Figure 13 and Figure 14 illustrate the CO_2 -emissions related to in-use energy demand in the buildings in the current portfolio scaled down to reflect the bank's engagement.